datastax/python-driver/docs/topics/columns.rst

         If True, this model cannot be saved without a value defined for this column.
 Defaults to True.
 Primary key fields cannot have their required fields set to False.

+    .. attribute:: BaseColumn.clustering_order

+        Defines CLUSTERING ORDER for this column (valid choices are "asc" (default) or "desc").
+It may be specified only for clustering primary keys - more: http://www.datastax.com/docs/1.2/cql_cli/cql/CREATE_TABLE#using-clustering-order